redbadger/website-honestly/README.md

 steps above for each screen size and wrap the resulting css in the relevant media query.

-The "Q and A" slice is the example to copy from because this is the first story where this technique was used.
+The "Q and A" slice is the example to copy from because it's the first story where this technique is used.

 ## Deployment